 The amount of history and information flooding our minds is astounding.
-We’ve learned an incomprehensible amount about the culture and history of India than we ever dreamed possible, even on this extended tour.
+We’ve learned an incredible amount about the culture and history of India than we ever dreamed possible, even on this extended tour.

 |There were numerous narrow alleys to navigate to arrive at the Ganges River.|

-Our guides have been articulate and knowledgeable accompanied by a passionate sense of pride about their country, its rich history, and its special people.
+Our guides have been articulate and knowledgeable, accompanied by a passionate sense of pride about their country, its rich history, and its exceptional people.

 We feel safe here except when walking on the streets with volumes of vehicles trying to make their way around us and us around them.
-We don’t have a sense of impending doom as we may in some areas of the world with large populations but we still proceed with considerable caution.
+We don’t have a sense of impending doom as we may in some areas of the world with significant populations, but we still proceed with considerable caution.

-Varanasi has 3,676,841 people and covers an area of 43.28 square miles which is relatively small compared to the size of many other cities in India, thus, the density of the traffic and people on the streets.
+Varanasi has 3,676,841 people and covers an area of 43.28 square miles which is relatively small compared to many other cities in India, thus, the density of the traffic and people on the streets.

-These stunning facts resulting in yesterday morning’s enthusiastic visit to the Ganges River.
+These stunning facts resulted in yesterday morning’s enthusiastic visit to the Ganges River.
 Most of us have heard about the significance of the Ganges River with preconceived notions of what it’s actually like.